ibuttimer/hockey-history/README.md

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
-- The images used for the gallery page were taken from this other open source site
 - Hero image by [BugWarp - Own work](https://commons.wikimedia.org/w/index.php?curid=75142522), [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), cropped
 - Hero image layout based on CodeInstitute: LR101, Love Running - Essentials Project
 - The [Responsive Mockup](#fig-1-responsive-mockup) image was generated courtesy of [Am I Responsive](http://ami.responsivedesign.is/)